nestorSag/mlops-lite/README.md

 remote-deployment   Deploys the model to a SageMaker endpoint using MLFLow.
 Pass --model-name and --model-version to specify the model to use from the MLFlow registry.

 remote-training     Re-runs the containerised MLFlow project job in AWS and creates a new version of the model in the MLFlow registry.

+monitoring-job      Starts a monitoring job on a SageMaker endpoint.
 ```

 ## Template architecture